coderhema/m.a.c.a/README.md

-# MACA - Medical AI Conversational Assistant
+# MACA - Multimodal Assistant for Clinical Analysis

 A Next.js 16 application featuring a conversational AI doctor powered by LiveAvatar.com technology with LiveKit integration.